Anna Escobedo Cabral

-Anna Escobedo Cabral (born October 12, 1959) is an American politician who serves as the Unit Chief for Strategic Communications in the External Relations Division of the Inter-American Development Bank (IDB).
-Prior to joining the bank, Cabral served as the 42nd Treasurer of the United States from January 19, 2005, to January 20, 2009.
+Anna Escobedo Cabral (born October 12, 1959) is a Mexican-American politician who served as the Unit Chief for Strategic Communications in the External Relations Division of the Inter-American Development Bank (IDB) from 2009 to 2018.
+Today, she and her husband serve as partners of the Cabral Group, a consulting and public policy firm.
+She also serves as an independent director for Navient, a member of the Comcast NBCU diversity council, and as an advisor to the Libra Group, and Valaurum.
+Her current nonprofit commitments include serving as chair of the BBVA Microfinance Foundation, chair of the Jessie Ball duPont Fund, Treasurer of Lideramos, a national Latino organization focused on providing leadership training to grassroots community advocates, and member of the board of governors of Orange County Community Foundation.
+Prior to joining the IDB, Cabral served as the 42nd Treasurer of the United States from January 19, 2005, to January 20, 2009.
 She became the highest-ranking Latina in the George W. Bush administration after the resignation of Rosario Marin.